baezortega/baezortega.github.io/_posts/2018-09-22-command-line-manipulation-sequence-files.md

 ### 2. Converting SAM to BAM

-Here, the `-bS` options indicates that the input is SAM and the output is BAM.
+Here, the `-bS` options indicate that the input is SAM and the output is BAM.

 ``` sh
 samtools view -bS INPUT.sam > OUTPUT.bam